-- Formulate a recommendation about whether the case should be closed or a protection application issued.
+- Review the risk assessment in CRIS to make a recommendation about whether the case should be closed or a protection application issued.

 If a protection application is made, the case remains in the protective intervention phase until a protection order is made by the Children’s Court.

-- Once an order is made, the case moves to protection order phase.
+- If a protection order is made, move the case moves to protection order phase.